-- Vehicle crashes between two or more drivers caused by snowy and slippery roads are covered by liability insurance, which is required by most states.
-A car that crashes into an object would generally be covered under the optional collision portion of an auto policy. - Physical damage to a vehicle caused by heavy wind, flooding or fallen ice or tree limbs is covered under the optional comprehensive portion of an auto policy.
+- Vehicle crashes between two or more drivers caused by snowy and slippery roads?under liability insurance, which is required by most states. - A car that crashes into an object, such as a light post or median?under the optional collision portion of an auto policy. - Physical damage to a vehicle caused by heavy wind, flooding or fallen ice or tree?under the optional comprehensive portion of an auto policy.